antirez/freakwan/README.md

 ## Sending images

-FreakWAN implements its own very small, losslessy compressed 1 bit images, as a proof of concept that we can send small media types over LoRa, and also very useful in order to make our protocol more robust against very long packets (that have a very large *time on air*).
-Inside the `fci` directory of this repository you will find the specification of the image format and run length compression used, and a tool to convert small PNG files into FCI images.
+FreakWAN implements its own very small, losslessy [compressed 1 bit images](https://github.com/antirez/freakwan/blob/main/fci/README.md), as a proof of concept that we can send small media types over LoRa.
+Images are very useful in order to make the protocol more robust when working with very long packets (that have a very large *time on air*).
+Inside the `fci` directory of this repository you will find the specification of the image format and run length compression used, and a tool to convert small PNG files (255x255 max) into FCI images.
+For now, only images that are up to 200 bytes compressed can be transmitted.

 Once you have the FCI images, you should copy them into the `images` directory inside your device (again, using ampy or talk32 or any other tool).
 Then you can send the images using the `!image` command using the bluetooth CLI.

+You can find a couple test FCI images under `fci/testfci`.
+They are all less than 200 bytes, so it is possible to send them as FreakWAN messages.

 ## Power management